Skip to Content

 Amanita virosa, or the destroying angel mushroom, growing beside a large bone in the woods.

-Destroying angel is a name most commonly associated with Amanita bisporigera, but the name is also used for A. ocreata, A. virosa, and A. verna.
+Destroying angel mainly refers to Amanita bisporigera, but also to A. ocreata, A. virosa, and A. verna.

 • Habitat: Woodlands, grassy meadows